djcooke/compendium/_potd_121_enemies/urolith.md

   resolution: false
 abilities:
   - name: Tornado
+    potency: 120
-    description: 'instant circle AoE; can be interrupted, but it''s a very quick cast'
+    description: 'untelegraphed circle AoE; can be interrupted, but it''s a very quick cast'
 ---